sergeyshpadyrev/variabler/README.md

 ### Extending variable lists

 Let's say we need to have production candidate environment that is the same as production one but with a different bundle id. <br/>
-To do that we can inherit configurations in `variables.json`:
+To do that we can inherit configurations in `variables.json` with `extends` claim:

 ```json
 {